The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Discussion

 where $C_{\mathrm{\hii}}$ is the IGM clumping factor which we set following the prescription of \citet{shull2012}.

-Setting $Q_{\hii}=1$ in equation \ref{eq:ndot_ion_equation} represents the limiting case of maintaining a fully ionized Universe at redshift $z$.
-However, at $z=11$ the Universe is expected to be only partially ionized.
-Models assuming an early and slow reionization typically have $Q_{\hii} \simeq 0.2$ \citep[e.g.][]{finkelstein2019} while late and rapid models have ${Q_{\hii} \simeq 0.01}$ \citep[e.g.][]{naidu2020}.
-It can be seen from Fig. \ref{fig:ndot_ion_vs_muvlim} that, based on the above assumptions, the currently-observed galaxy population (i.e. $M_{\mathrm{UV}} \lesssim -18$) is likely providing enough ionizing photons to maintain ${Q_{\hii} \gtrsim 0.05}$.
-Accounting for the population of fainter galaxies, examples of which have been uncovered down to $M_{\mathrm{UV}} \simeq -15$ \citep[e.g.][]{atek2023}, implies that the full galaxy population could in principle be supplying a sufficient number photons to maintain an ionization fraction of $\gtrsim 20$ per cent at $z=11$.
-Certainly, the large abundance of blue galaxies at $z>10$ unveiled by early \emph{JWST} studies would appear disfavour low ionized IGM fractions of $\lesssim 1$ per cent.
+Setting $Q_{\hii}=1$ in equation \ref{eq:ndot_ion_equation} represents the limiting case of maintaining a fully ionised Universe at redshift $z$.
+However, at $z=11$ the Universe is expected to be only partially ionised.
+Models assuming an early and slow reionisation typically have $Q_{\hii} \simeq 0.2$ \citep[e.g.][]{finkelstein2019} while late and rapid models have ${Q_{\hii} \simeq 0.01}$ \citep[e.g.][]{naidu2020}.
+It can be seen from Fig. \ref{fig:ndot_ion_vs_muvlim} that, based on the above assumptions, the currently observed galaxy population (i.e. $M_{\mathrm{UV}} \lesssim -18$) is likely providing enough ionising photons to maintain ${Q_{\hii} \gtrsim 0.05}$.
+Accounting for the population of fainter galaxies, examples of which have been uncovered down to $M_{\mathrm{UV}} \simeq -15$ \citep[e.g.][]{atek2023}, implies that the full galaxy population could in principle be supplying a sufficient number of photons to maintain an ionisation fraction of $\gtrsim 20$ per cent at $z=11$ (the exact value is strongly dependent on the uncertain faint-end slope of the UV LF).
+Despite systematic uncertainties, it seems probable that the large abundance of blue galaxies at $z>10$ unveiled by early \emph{JWST} studies disfavours low ionised IGM fractions of $\lesssim 1$ per cent.